lgatto/TeachingMaterial/02-open-science.md

 (from the [Wikipedia Open Science page](Wikipedia Open Science page))

-Some have also raised arguments about specific aspects of Open Science, often founded on confusions or mis-understandings:
+Some have also raised arguments about specific aspects of Open Science, often based on confusions or misunderstandings:

 - open source and the lack commercial prospects in software
 - open access and quality of publication